How often do you clean your tongue?

 To clean it a simple rinse under warm water or a wipe with a cloth will suffice.

 The travel pouch is a really great inclusion to not only protect from damage and dirt when travelling with it but just making it easier to access.
-The design is perhaps a little more feminine and a pouch in one solid colour would have been preferred, but it is the only one of all the scrapers that includes such.
+The design is perhaps a little feminine and a pouch in one solid colour would have been preferred, but it is the only one of all the scrapers that includes a pouch at all.

-Priced at around £4.99 at the time of writing this is not the cheapest, but has potentially a lifetime of use ahead of it.
+Priced at around £7.99 at the time of writing, this is not the cheapest, but has potentially a lifetime of use ahead of it.
 Even if you price it over a couple of years, it works out a lot cheaper than those designed to be replaced every few months.

 2. Amano Tongue Cleaner